What is Management?

 This level includes functional heads, such as supervisors and team leaders, who are primarily responsible for the following functions:

-- Supervising baseline workers and putting plans into actions
+- Supervising baseline workers and putting plans into action

 - Helping middle-level managers in the recruitment and selection process